Gloria Tristani: Post-FCC career

 Tristani resigned on September 7, 2001 to run as the Democratic candidate for the 2002 United States Senate election in New Mexico.
 Tristani was defeated by incumbent Republican Pete Domenici, and subsequently returned to private practice.

 Tristani was mentioned as a possible candidate in the 2006 Senate election in the event of a retirement by Democrat Jeff Bingaman, but Bingaman ultimately ran for reelection.

 She later worked as of counsel to Spiegel & McDiarmid LLP, a law firm based in Washington, D.C.
 From 2017 to 2019, Tristani was a senior policy advisor to the National Hispanic Media Coalition.

 Personal life and recognition

-She is married to Judge Gerard W. Thomson and has two children.
+She was married to the late Judge Gerard W. Thomson and has two children.
 In 2000, the National Association of Latino Elected Officials (NALEO) awarded her the Edward R. Roybal Award for Outstanding Public Service and was selected as Hispanic Business magazine's as one of the nation's 100 most influential Hispanics for the years 1996 and 1998.